Skip to main content

 Finding Your Credentials

-The card displays all the information you need to connect: host, port, username, and password.
-Your credentials are encrypted and only decrypted when you click the reveal button — they are never visible in the page source.
+The card displays everything you need to connect: host, port, username, and password.
+Your password is encrypted and only decrypted when you click Reveal Credentials — it is never visible in the page source.
+Revealing your credentials is safe and does not change your password.

 Credentials automatically hide after 60 seconds.
 Use the copy buttons next to each field to copy values to your clipboard before they're hidden.